- Purchase the complete Expat Arrivals San Francisco Guide (PDF)

 Taxis in San Francisco

-Taxis is San Francisco are reasonably priced, especially since travel distances around the city tend to be short.
+Taxis in San Francisco are reasonably priced, especially since travel distances around the city tend to be short.
 Frequent use of taxis does add up in cost but they are a great way to get around quickly and efficiently.

-It is safe and easy to wave a cab down on the street or they can be called in advance.
+It is safe and easy to wave a cab down on the street, or they can be called in advance.
 Taxis are available at all hours of the day and night.

-Ride-sharing services such as Uber and Lyft are also available in San Francisco.
+Ride-hailing services such as Uber and Lyft are also available in San Francisco.

 Driving in San Francisco

 Getting around San Francisco in a car is fairly simple, although expats living in the urban city centre will certainly encounter some traffic problems.
-For instance, when travelling in the same direction as the flow of rush hour traffic, expats are likely to find that they will get stuck waiting in some areas.

-The major problem for most people who own cars in San Francisco is not driving but rather parking.
+The major problem for most people who own cars in San Francisco isn't driving but rather parking.
 Parking lots in the city are expensive.
 Most areas allow street parking for free but only for two hours at a time.
 Expats will find that their best bet may be to purchase a parking permit for the area in which they live.